WE BELIEVE CAMPAIGNS LEAD TO SOCIAL CHANGE

 Our campaigns are focused with a simple approach and direct messaging, they resonate with the vibrancy of voluntary engagement.
 Campaigns are what bring scale to concept.
 Backed by practice and research, our strong concepts form the bedrock of good campaigns.
 The campaigns are designed to influence and lead to movements which result in the large-scale adoption of good practices.

-The campaigns have been designed using creative hands on formats of Show and Tell, Demos and Workshops.
-Our thoughtfully designed posters and videos are used as resources for training and learning, which ultimately become a way of Life.
+The campaigns have been designed using creative hands on formats of show and tell, demos and workshops, in addition to our strong social media presence.
+Our thoughtfully designed posters and videos are used as resources for training and learning, which ultimately become a way of life.

 Campaigns may be either Proprietary or Collaborative -

 Proprietary (*P) - refers to that which is curated, owned managed and promoted inhouse